IGLYO Grants Programme

 About IGLYO Grants

-Launched in 2023 as a continuation of our mentorship project (2021-2022), our IGLYO Grants Programme aims to increase IGLYO’s impact by supporting our Members’ activities on the ground, as well as their work directly addressing the needs of local communities.
+Our IGLYO Grants Programme aims to increase IGLYO’s impact by supporting our Members’ activities on the ground, as well as their work directly addressing the needs of local communities.

-Every year, we provide €10k grants to three EU-based Members based on a call for applications to support grassroots and local projects on topics that are crucial for LGBTQI young people.
-But financial assistance is not all, we also provide expertise and support the Members all along the implementation of their projects.
+Every year, we provide grants to EU-based Members based on a call for applications to support grassroots and local projects on topics that are crucial for LGBTQI young people.
+But financial assistance is not all, we also provide expertise and support the Members throughout the implementation of their projects.

-Discover the selected projects in 2025, 2024 and 2023.
+Discover the selected projects in 2026, 2025, 2024 and 2023!

 Funded by